CVE-2011-4620

 02 // Vulnerability Mechanism

-Step 1: Payload Delivery: The attacker crafts a malicious input file (e.g., a .acc file for TORCS) containing a long error message.
+Step 1: Payload Delivery: The attacker crafts a malicious input file (e.g., an .acc file for TORCS) containing a long error message.

-Step 3: Vulnerability Trigger: The application calls the ulSetError function with the malicious error message.
+Step 3: Error Trigger: During processing, the application calls ulSetError with the attacker-controlled, excessively long error message.

-Step 4: Buffer Overflow: The ulSetError function attempts to copy the long error message into a fixed-size buffer without proper bounds checking, causing a buffer overflow.
+Step 4: Buffer Overflow: The ulSetError function attempts to copy the long error message into a fixed-size buffer without proper bounds checking.

 03 // Deep Technical Analysis